 There are four main climbing routes to climb Mt Fuji – note that each route has different starting and finishing points and ascent and descent times.
 Each route has a separate ‘5th Station’ from which you commence the climb and return to after descending.

-This link on the official website includes a very good climb comparison table which compares the four routes from the perspective of starting altitude, ascent time, descent time, trail description, terrain, hut availability, access, facilities at the trail heads, aid and rescue options and the number of climbers each season.
+This link on the official website includes a very good climb comparison table that compares the four routes from the perspectives of starting altitude, ascent time, descent time, trail description, terrain, hut availability, access, facilities at the trail heads, aid and rescue options, and the number of climbers each season.
+The official website also has guidelines for climbing safely; ensure you read them carefully.

-If you want to arrive at the summit of Mt Fuji in time to view the sunrise, you will need to plan to depart from Tokyo in the early morning, with an aim to start climbing from the 5th Station by 1pm.
-Climbers will typically arrive at the 7th or 8th Station around 5-6pm, which is a good time to have a rest, food and some sleep.
+If you want to arrive at the summit of Mt Fuji in time to view the sunrise, you will need to plan to depart from Tokyo in the early morning, with an aim to start climbing from the 5th Station by 1 pm.
+Climbers will typically arrive at the 7th or 8th Station around 5-6 pm, which is a good time to have a rest, food and some sleep.

 How to Climb Mt Fuji on the Yoshida Trail